 What Are The Advantages Of Staying In A Hostel?

 Hostels are an excellent option for a number of reasons.
-Say you’re volunteering abroad with a large group and want to hang out together – you can opt for a large bunk room for an extremely affordable price.
+Say you’re volunteering abroad with an organization such as International Volunteer HQ (IVHQ) as part of a large group and want to hang out together – you can opt for a large bunk room for an extremely affordable price.
 Or, if you want to meet loads of amazing new people, a hostel is a wonderful way to meet fellow travelers.
 Here are a few more reasons to stay in a hostel:

 Depending on where you go and the room type you choose, you can book a hostel for as little as $10 per night.
 Whether you’re volunteering abroad or aiming for budget travel, a hostel will give you a place to sleep for a fraction of the price of a hotel.
 By the way, if you’re researching hostels because you’re looking for an affordable way to travel, check out our travel guide on cheap volunteer programs, where you can food and accommodations for as low as $8 per day by volunteering overseas.